 I help people to start their own online business and make a living from home.

-I am especially found of helping the stay at home parent, or single parents to increase their income.
+I am especially fond of helping the stay at home parent, or single parents to increase their income.

 I hope I will get the honor to help YOU achieving your online success.